Thursday, May 09, 2019

 Download of Ken Maynard's photo with courtesy from website of cunderdin.wa.gov.au.

-We stopped for lunch at a restaurant in Merredin, another town 103 Km further eastward from Cunderdin along the Great Eastern Highway.
+We stopped for lunch at a restaurant in Merredin, a town 103 Km further eastward from Cunderdin along the Great Eastern Highway.
 During lunch, my grandkids walked calmly over to a group of police officers and asked for a group photo.
 The police officers readily obliged and posed for these super friendly kids!

 Posed in front of the Museum of